gawyli/SokobanGame/README.md

 # SokobanGame
- Using character you have to deliver tools to the toolbox by avoiding walls during the journey
+ Using character you have to deliver tools to the toolbox by avoiding walls during the journey.

+ Code has strong coupling, which means most changes in one method can affect entire solution.